 Administrative Academic Disqualification

-You will be administratively disqualified if you:
+A student will be administratively disqualified if they:

 - are placed on Administrative Probation twice for the same reason;